Toby

 Why did the men in the walls put you there? – Calculations

-Okay, we’ve officially crossed the border into bizarro land.
+Okay, we’d officially crossed the border into bizarro world.

-Why did the men in the walls trap you? – To calculate
+Why did the man in the walls trap you? – To calculate.

-I sat there reading through all the messages I’d sent so far, and I couldn’t help but be crept out.
-There were so many that made no sense, but some stuck out:
+I sat there reading through all the replies so far, and I couldn’t help but be creeped out.
+Many of them made no sense, but some stuck out.

 In the dark.
 Toby.
 9. Trapped in a computer.
 To do calculations.
 I can do nothing.
 Time is not real where I am.
 Because the men in the walls trapped me in a computer.